eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 > case with `As A Regular User I should Be Able To Login With Valid Credentials`,
 > `As A Customer I Should Be Able To View My Orders`, etc.

-- Add a keyword that takes embedded arguments instead of normal ones to fill your form.
+- Implement the `Input "${value}" Into ${field} Field` keyword to work like the previous one to fill in fields in your form.
-- Modify your `Fill All Form Fields` to use the embedded arguments or call your embedded arguments form the test case directly (you can modify them back after testing if you want, it doesn't affect the outcome of the training).
+- Modify your `Fill Form With Valid Data` to use the embedded arguments or call your embedded arguments form the test case directly (you can modify them back after testing if you want, it doesn't affect the outcome of the training).
 - (Optional) Change your test suite to call the embedded argument keywords directly.